A Latent Shrinkage Position Model for Binary and Count Network Data: Illustrative applications

 \section{Illustrative applications}

-The logistic and Poisson LSPMs are fitted to a range of real network datasets with different characteristics: a cat brain connectivity binary network with moderate number of nodes and density, the well-known Zachary karate club binary network which has a small number of nodes, a relatively large sparse worm nervous system binary network, and an overdispersed phone calls count network.
-In all cases hyperparameters, initial values, and step sizes are set as in Section \ref{sec:4} and the fitted truncation level is $p = 5$.
+The logistic and Poisson LSPMs are fitted to a range of real network datasets with different characteristics: the well-known Zachary karate club binary network which has a small number of nodes, a cat brain connectivity binary network with moderate number of nodes and density, a relatively large but sparse worm nervous system binary network, and an overdispersed phone calls count network.
+In all cases hyperparameters, initial values, and step sizes are set as in Section \ref{sec:4}.